lucianogarriga/hackaton-web3/readme.md

 	* Logo
 	* Color Palette
 * Readme Documentation version 2

-### Upcoming Next

 * SmartContract: Smart contract deployed en Testent Polygon
 * Research Frontend: libraries, examples, etc. Build the Dapp and connect Wallet

+### Upcoming Next

 * Business Rules: Review case scenarios in which the tenants, and representative/leader of the community, may need to consider special situations such as extraordinary expenses.
 * Installation and Deploy Guide
-* List of used technologies, with links
 * Bug acknowledgment and possible error corrections
 * Frequently Asked Questions (FAQ)
 * Copyrights, licenses, and legal considerations